williamtroup/Heat.js/docs/binding/CUSTOM_TRIGGERS.md

 <br>

 ### options.onDataFetch( *element* ):
-Fires when the element refreshes (it will pull an array of data to add, or update).
+Fires when an element requests a data pull (will return all the data in an array).
 <br>
 ***Parameter:*** element: '*Object*' - The element that the data is being fetched for.
 <br>